doritoes/Macmini-Labs/A1347/4_macOS_testing.md

   - App Store
   - Check *Automatically Check* and the settings you prefer
 - Connect to WiFi https://support.apple.com/guide/mac-help/connect-your-mac-to-the-internet-using-wi-fi-mchlp1180/mac
+- Enable SSD Trim (if you have an SSD)
+  - `sudo trimforce enable`

 ## Install Firefox ESR
 No major browsers support macOS High Sierra any more (the latest version that runs on my lab hardward).
 Firefox ESR does, though!
 - Google search "install firefox mac" and/or navigate to https://www.mozilla.org/en-US/firefox/mac/
 - You will be notified that your OS version is not supported, and you will be seamlessly redirected to install the ESR edition "Firefox Extended Support Release".
 - Click Download Firefox ESR
-- Open the file in the Downlods folder (similar to "Firefox 115.12.0esr.dmg)
+- Open the file in the Downloads folder (similar to "Firefox 115.12.0esr.dmg")
 - Drag the Firefox icon to the Applications folder shortuct
 - Control-click in the Firefox window and click Eject "Firefox"
 - Optionally drag Firefox onto the Dock from the applications folder